 There are two other online coin databases I would recommend to collectors.
 WildWinds offers an extensive catalogue on both Republican and Imperial coinage, along with useful links and literature recommendations.
 OCRE (Online Coins of the Roman Empire) provides links to museum collections and maps as well as a catalogue of imperial coins.

 Roman coins are extremely popular among collectors and there are a huge number of online sources (websites, auctions, forums, etc.) providing tips on identifying and dating coins.
 However, I would advise caution when consulting these sources.
-Even though there are many collectors that are very knowledgeable about Roman coinage, you should rely primarily on works by historians and scholars, especially if you’re a beginner.
+Even though there are many collectors that are very knowledgeable about Roman and Greek coinage, you should rely primarily on works by historians and scholars, especially if you’re a beginner.

 Legend Might Tell You Everything